EvolOfThings/Evoluron/Evoluron.md

 - Cult.
 Making something a ritual brings about a culture.
 A culture that has set of beliefs, beliefs to achieve goals.
 Make a cult for your fitness routine for life.

+- When and body and mind are aligned, something happens inside you(awarness in the dormant stage awakens).
+If there's something out of alignment, your awareness shows it to you in many ways to signal you to correct it through either body or mind.
+When you listen to it, and follow it...[to be continued...]